-I think recovery are particular important for beginners to be aware of.
-We don’t know our body’s physiological mechanisms yet and we are very motivated in the beginning of our running career.
+I think recovery is particularly important for beginners to be aware of.
+We don’t know our body’s physiological mechanisms yet and we are very motivated at the beginning of our running career.
 Most of us have many and fast ambitions to get progress in our efforts with running.
-How to focus on recovery after run – important growth is particular necessary as newbie to get progress, because your body need slowly improvements/growth during the runs and the new loads.
+How to focus on recovery after running – important growth is particularly necessary as newbie to get progress, because your body needs slow improvements/growth during the runs and the new loads.

-In the beginning we’ll show ourselves that we make progress and perform visible results in either weight loss or time improvements and after a couple of months we want to run fast and in a long time in our training sessions.
+In the beginning, we’ll show ourselves that we make progress and perform visible results in either weight loss or time improvements and after a couple of months we want to run fast and for a long time in our training sessions.
 But many of us stop the run after these months because we don’t experience the expected results, we have to ourselves.

 Start Running on Your Terms

-A couple of weeks aren’t enough unless you have experience from other sports.
+A couple of weeks aren’t enough unless you have experience with other sports.
 Your starting and preparation phase should be at least 2 – 3 months.
 You can also start with a goal setting worksheet to prepare yourself in advance and your goal doesn’t necessarily have to be a marathon.
-Choose one that fit your level It’s just a suggestion.
+Choose one that fits your level It’s just a suggestion.

 In that period the habituation will be your friend, as you start seeing yourself as runner and your shape improves a lot just like your physiology in general, which means that you are on track with your running progress.
 The best to do in this phase is run often and run slowly.

-In that way you run with surplus for most of the time.
-If you newer have been physical active before, you will probably also meet Psychic adversity since your transition/new habits have consequences for your system.
+In that way, you run with a surplus for most of the time.
+If you never have been physically active before, you will probably also meet Psychic adversity since your transition/new habits have consequences for your system.

 There are no rebuilding processes without training stimuli.
 Therefore, it is not “dangerous” when the body tissues are loaded, as long as you give the rebuilding processes time and opportunity to ‘do their job’.
 The precondition for the body to rebuild itself is enough rest.